Types of Employees: A Guide to Worker Classification

 Interns are a subset of seasonal and temporary employees who can also work on a full-time or part-time basis.
 The defining characteristic of interns is the purpose of their work, which is to gain knowledge about working for a specific company or position.
 In exchange, the company receives temporary assistance and gets an opportunity to see if they would like the intern to work in another capacity.

-These temps can be paid or unpaid.
+Interns can be paid or unpaid.
 If it’s the latter and you are a for-profit company, then you must meet certain criteria set forth by the Department of Labor.
 Learn more in our guide on hiring an intern.

 Other Considerations When Hiring Different Types of Employees

-As you are determining what type of employee will best serve your needs, or even contemplating eschewing employees in favor of other worker types, keep these points in mind.
+As you are determining what type of employee will best serve your needs, or even contemplating eschewing full-time employees in favor of other worker types, keep these points in mind.

 Direct vs Contract vs Freelance